Cardrona, New Zealand

-Cardrona is the name of a locality in the Cardrona Valley in New Zealand, with the nearby skifield of Cardrona Alpine Resort and Mount Cardrona also using the same name.
+Cardrona is a locality in the Cardrona Valley in New Zealand, with the nearby skifield of Cardrona Alpine Resort and Mount Cardrona also using the same name.
 Established as a gold rush township in the 1860s on the banks of the small river of the same name, it is known for its distinctive hotel of gold rush vintage which is on the opposite side of the river to the original township of which few buildings remain.
-It is in a scenic setting on the Crown Range road which connects Wanaka and Queenstown.
+It is in a scenic setting on the Crown Range road which connects Wānaka and Queenstown.

-Recent developments include expanded facilities for guest accommodation at Benbrae Resort, recreational facilities, a distillery,. and a 400-house suburb.
+Recent developments include expanded facilities for guest accommodation at Benbrae Resort, recreational facilities, a distillery, and a 400-house suburb.
 Cardrona is the home of the internationally known Race to the Sky hillclimb which was last held in 2015.

+Climate

+Despite New Zealand's mostly oceanic climate, Cardrona is one of the few areas in the country to enjoy four distinct seasons.
+The weather is fairly dry, with spring (September–December) being the wettest season.
+Annual rainfall is 682 mm which is half the national average.
+Cardrona's summer days are mild, with temperatures reaching the low - mid 20s and an average summer maximum of 21 C, though is cool to cold overnight with an average summer minimum of 8 C.

+Winter can be extreme by New Zealand standards with temperature mostly in the single digits during the day time followed by cold and frosty nights and frequent snowfalls.
+It is not uncommon for night time temperatures to fall below -10 and daytime temperatures to stay below zero in the winter (especially during fog and temperature inversions).

 History

 The name was given to the area by J. T. Thomson after the Scottish village of Cardrona.

-A long history, including the now almost-forgotten contribution of the labour from thousands of Chinese workers, is revealed by historical features such as the Cardrona Hotel and the much-loved Cardrona Hall and Church, the location of the annual Cardrona Folk Music Festival.
-The much photographed local Cardrona pub was made famous by the advertising campaign of Speight's brewery of Dunedin.
-Speight's has since capitalised on the popularity of the Cardrona pub by building replicas of the distinctive Cardrona period building in other parts of New Zealand, including Mt Eden in Auckland.
+Cardrona was originally a gold mining town but in the 1980s it became a tourist destination.

+Notable buildings

+Galvin's Cottage is a rammed-earth home constructed in 1862.